 Core set vs. genesis or Trial of the Gods sets

 When you login for the first time, you will receive a few free packs of core set cards.
 Those cards are not on the blockchain, and you can’t sell or trade them for cryptocurrencies.
 You will continue to acquire core set cards as rewards for leveling up or as prizes at other points in the game.
-Additionally, core cards might reset to zero when the game goes live, It already happened last October, when the marketplace was launched players lost all their hard-earned core cards.
+Additionally, core cards might reset to zero when the game goes live, It already happened on October 2019, when the marketplace was launched players lost all their hard-earned core cards.

 Why do we need a core set?

 Some cryptocurrency games will not let you evaluate the game until you buy an item or make a deposit.
 Steem monsters, for example, requires an initial deposit of $10 because all the cards are registered on the blockchain.
-God unchained combines the core cards system so players can play for free and keep playing for free if they don’t wish to purchase cards.
+God unchained combines the core cards system so players can play for free and keep playing for free if they don’t wish to invest money and purchase cards.

 The color on the side of the card represents scarcity.
 The scarcity classifications are Common, Rare, Epic, Legendary, and Mythic.
 Legendary cards bring the most potent and significant effects in the game.
 Mythic cards are one-of-a-kind and are not allowed to participate in most tournaments.